Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Introduction

 \section{Introduction}

-\begin{paragraph}\noi Throughout the paper, $R$ is a commutative unital ring and $I$ is an ideal of $R$.
+\paragraph{\bf Why should we care about radicals?} Throughout the paper, $R$ is a commutative unital ring and $I$ is an ideal of $R$.
 Radicals play an important role in describing the structure of rings and modules.
 For a comprehensive treatment of radicals of rings, see \cite{Wiegandt}; and for modules, see \cite{Stenstrom}.
 The most interesting and useful radicals are those which are left exact.
 If a radical (which by definition is a functor) on the category $R$-Mod of all $R$-modules is left exact, then it is in a one-to-one correspondence with a hereditary torsion theory which in turn is in a one-to-one correspondence with a Gabriel topology, \cite[Chapter VI, Theorem 5.1]{Stenstrom}.
 To every left exact radical $\gamma$ on $R$-Mod and to every $M\in R$-Mod, we can associate a module of fractions of $M$, given by where $\mathcal{G}$ is the Gabriel topology associated with $\gamma$, \cite[page 197]{Stenstrom}.
 This is a general framework for constructing modules of quotients.
 It turns out that the usual local modules at a prime ideal are just a special case.
-In general, torsion theories can be studied for any abelian category, \cite{Dickson}.
-In the setting of triangulated categories, the analogue of torsion theories is {\it $t$-structures} \cite{BBD}; a common theme both in algebra and algebraic geometry.
+In general, torsion theories can be studied for any Abelian category, \cite{Dickson}.
+In the setting of triangulated categories, the analogue of torsion theories is what is called {\it $t$-structures} \cite{BBD}; a common theme in both algebra and algebraic geometry.